Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ## Modding Basics

+### General rules regardless of what you are changing

 Be careful updating mods.
 Check for update instructions.
 Some updates require you to start a new play-through.

 Vortex / Wyrebash / Loot have their place, that place is 2 billion miles away from Wildlander and should not be used.

 Make sure when downloading mods - they work with Skyrim 1.5.97.
 Downloading SKSE for anniversary editions WILL NOT WORK.

+If changing the load order the Reqtificator should be ran - no exceptions.

 {: .important}
 > You Cannot Disable Essential mods required by wildlander.ESP, unless you want to manually remove all references from wildlander.ESP for the mod you want to disable.